dottxt-ai/demos/holidays-2024/gifter/README.md

 MODEL_OPTIONS = {
     "tiny": "HuggingFaceTB/SmolLM2-135M-Instruct",    # Minimal resources
     "small": "HuggingFaceTB/SmolLM2-1.7B-Instruct",   # Balanced choice
+    'medium': 'microsoft/Phi-3.5-mini-instruct',
-    "medium": "NousResearch/Hermes-3-Llama-3.1-8B",    # Better quality
+    "large": "NousResearch/Hermes-3-Llama-3.1-8B",    # Better quality
-    "large": "meta-llama/Llama-3.3-70B-Instruct"       # Best quality
+    "big": "meta-llama/Llama-3.3-70B-Instruct"       # Best quality
 }

 MODEL_STRING = MODEL_OPTIONS["tiny"]  # Default to balanced option
 ```

 By default, the `tiny` model is used, as it can usually be run on a laptop.
+I recommend
+`medium` (Phi-3) if you can, I've noticed generally good results with it.

 If you have more resources available, you should experiment with larger models to increase recommendation quality.